stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.9 `CloseChannel` (Client -> Server, Server -> Client)
 Client sends this message when it ends its operation.
-The server MUST stop sending messages for the channel.
+The server must stop sending messages for the channel.
-A proxy MUST send this message on behalf of all opened channels from a downstream connection in case of downstream connection closure.
+A proxy must send this message on behalf of all opened channels from a downstream connection in case of downstream connection closure.

 ```
 +-------------+-----------+--------------------------------------------------------------------------------------------+